SesethuPotye/Data-Governance/README.md

 # Developing a Data Governance Framework

 A data governance framework is essentially a blueprint for how an organization manages its data.
 It's a set of rules, processes, and responsibilities that dictate how data is collected, stored, used, and protected.
+The goal is :

+* High quality: Accurate, consistent, and reliable.
+* Secure: Protected from unauthorized access or breaches.
+* Compliant: Follows all relevant laws and regulations.
+* Accessible: Available to those who need it for legitimate purposes.

 # COMMON COMPONENTS OF A DATA GOVERNANCE FRAMEWORK

 ![image](https://github.com/SesethuPotye/Data-Governance/assets/162969678/5ae77893-f92d-4f6c-ae7c-c174c0cf6825)

+* Roles and responsibilities: Who is accountable for different aspects of data governance? (e.g., data stewards, data quality specialists)

+* Policies: Guidelines for how data should be handled (e.g., data security policies, data retention policies)

+* Standards: Definitions and formats for data to ensure consistency (e.g., data dictionaries)

+* Metrics: How will you measure the success of your data governance program? (e.g., data quality metrics)

+* Processes: Specific procedures for handling data throughout its lifecycle (e.g., data cleansing procedures)

+* Tools: There's a wide range of software to support data governance and management tasks.
+These tools address various needs such as managing master data, creating data catalogs, data searching, data security, data integration, data analysis, and ensuring compliance with regulations.
+Recently, data science tools have become easier to use and more automated, making data management less complex.
+This improvement allows more people to participate in effectively managing data and extracting value from it.

+* Communications and Collaboration; Data governance involves ongoing changes, so keeping everyone informed is crucial.
+This communication can happen through various channels like meetings, emails, newsletters, and workshops.
+Special attention needs to be paid to explaining how these changes impact different teams and their responsibilities within the data governance program.